Amberzum/food-blog/src/content/blog/Easy pull-apart rolls 67681dbfd71e4e15b52e2d45ba6a704e.md

 1. Add the flour, yeast, sugar, salt into a bowl and give everything a mix.

-2. Pour over 325ml warm water and add in the honey.
+2. Pour over the warm water and add in the honey.
 Mix with your dough whisk, a wooden spoon, or wet hands until the flour is fully incorporated and you have a shaggy dough.

 3. Cover and leave to rest for half an hour.